 Queenstown Interesting Facts

-The Shotover Jet was the first commercial jet boat operator in the world.
+2. K-Jet became the first commercial jet boat operator in the world in 1958.

 3. Queenstown Gardens frisbee golf course was the first of its type in New Zealand.